-&lt;sup>4 SPICE kernels use a special format defined by the PDS NAIF (Navigation and Ancillary Information) Node for storing navigation and geometry data (http://naif.jpl.nasa.gov).
+&lt;sup>4 SPICE kernels use a special format defined by the PDS Navigation and Ancillary Information (NAIF) Node for storing navigation and geometry data (http://naif.jpl.nasa.gov).

-- A file may contain multiple digital objects. - Multiple digital objects within a file are not required to use the same storage structure. - When multiple digital objects are contained in a single file, they must be contiguous; they may not overlap in storage. - Binary data in tables or arrays may be stored as 1, 2, 4, or 8-byte integers, signed or unsigned, or as 4 or 8-byte floating-point numbers in IEEE 754 format, or as complex numbers formed from floating-point components.
+- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file (i.e., a digital object cannot span multiple files). - A file may contain multiple digital objects. - Multiple digital objects within a file are not required to use the same storage structure. - When multiple digital objects are contained in a single file, they must be contiguous; they may not overlap in storage. - Binary data in tables or arrays may be stored as 1, 2, 4, or 8-byte integers, signed or unsigned, or as 4 or 8-byte floating-point numbers in IEEE 754 format, or as complex numbers formed from floating-point components.
 Bytes may be stored in most-significant-byte-first order (MSB, "big-endian") or in least-significant-byte-first order (LSB, "little-endian").